rynkwn/rblog/README.md

 Heroku does not provide an inbuilt mail service however.
 Currently leaning towards using Postmark, as it provides 10k free inbound/outbound messages per month, which which is more than enough for my purposes.

+The tutorialspoint link doesn't appear relevant, given the existence of the postmark-rails gem.